-The kBox flywheel training device offers important benefits of efficiency, based on a decade of experience and extensive product development.
+The kBox and kPulley flywheel training devices offers important benefits of efficiency, based on a decade of experience and extensive product development.

-With a dozen documented exercises and many more invented by creative coaches and physiotherapists, the kBox is a truly versatile multi-purpose training device that is widely used far beyond basic squat exercises.
+With a wide range of documented exercises and many more invented by creative coaches and physiotherapists, the kBox and kPulley are truly versatile multi-purpose training devices that are widely used far beyond basic squat exercises.

 The cost of a pro-grade kBox system is under 1/3 of the price of a typical standard single-exercise weight stack machine.

 The kBox flywheel training device is completely mobile and portable, creating multiple benefits:

 - It can be moved around inside a training facility or clinic to facilitate for varying use of limited floor space.

 - It can be easily transported in an ordinary car or checked-in when travelling by air.
 Also, travelling athletes could simply bring their own kBox and do the same training as they do at home, instead of adjusting to what is offered at the location they are visiting at the moment.

 - Teams can bring the device out when training in the field, or for post-activation potentiation before competitions.

 - It is easy to stove away even in small physio clinics or home gyms.
 For larger gyms, it can be easily alternated between flywheel group training and other programs.